hixio-mh/Platform/AdFetch.md

 RTB
 ---
 We now have a set of suitable ads, of the form campaign_id:ad_id.
-Fetch JSON
+Fetch ad data:
-objects:

     MGET ad-keys